There are different types of Cedar trees available worldwide, and this article will discuss some of the different types of cedar trees.

 The trunk is conical, with the crown beginning low on the trunk.
 It is a garden-size cedar bred to reach a maximum height of 40 feet (12 meters).

-Contrary to popular belief, the Northern White Cedar is not a cedar at all.
+Contrary to popular belief, the Northern White Cedar is not cedar.
 They prefer bright light and moist soil.

 Adults, on the other hand, can tolerate partial shade.
 Younger trees require more sunlight than those that are older.

 Furthermore, because their roots are so shallow, they prefer moister soil.
-They have shallow roots that spread far to find water.
+Their shallow roots spread far to find water.

-They expand outwards rather than inwards.
-Also, they are oblong.
+They expand outwards rather than inwards and are oblong.
 This is one of the different types of cedar trees.

 Various names have been given to these trees.
-The Port Orford Cedar is one of the more well-known names, which is why they are classified as false cedar trees.
+The Port Orford Cedar is one of the more well-known names, so they are classified as false cedar trees.

 They are also known as Lawson’s Cypress, a more accurate description of their valid species.
 These trees can reach heights of more than 200 feet, making them one of the taller trees on the list.